Apicurio/apicurio.github.io/_posts/2025-10-27-custom-artifact-types.md

 When choosing an implementation approach, consider:

 - **Java classes** - Fastest performance, no serialization overhead, but requires a custom build of Registry
-- **JavaScript** - Good performance, easier to develop and deploy, isolated execution
 - **Webhooks** - Most flexible, language-agnostic, but adds network latency

 For high-throughput scenarios, Java classes offer the best performance.
-For moderate loads with frequent updates, JavaScript provides a good balance.
 For maximum flexibility or when integrating with existing services, webhooks are ideal.

 # Limitations

 A few things to keep in mind:

-1. The JavaScript runtime uses QuickJS, which supports ES2020 but not all Node.js APIs
-2. Webhook endpoints must be accessible from the Registry deployment
+1. Webhook endpoints must be accessible from the Registry deployment
-3. Java classes must be compatible with the Registry's Quarkus version
+2. Java classes must be compatible with the Registry's Quarkus version
-4. Content extraction is not yet supported for custom types
+3. Content extraction is not yet supported for custom types

 # Looking Forward